dmitry-darly-solutions/test-datasets/Baldur_Gate_3/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 131 images.
+The dataset includes 104 images.
-BG3 are annotated in YOLOv8 Oriented Object Detection format.
+BG3 are annotated in YOLOv8 format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)